sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 FAQ
 ---
 - Disk space requirements:
-  * Blockchain size growth is around `10 MB per 1 day` and 3.65 GB per 1 year.
+  * Blockchain size growth is around `10 MB per 1 day` and 3.65 GB per year.
 - Network rules:
   * To prevent fraud and timestamp attacks, nodes should be within `70 seconds` of accurate internet time.
 Or it will be banned.
 - Selfish mining & time warp attack:
   * Fraud techniques for manipulating timestamps are already known.
 We use a future time limit (FTL) to prevent this.
 Blocks that differ `60 seconds` or more from the current head will be banned. (credit: zawy12)
 - Exchange listing:
   * We do not have a listing plan at this moment.
-However it can be discuss it on our community and it will be possible in the future.
-Please suggest.
+However, it will be discussed in our community and will be listed in the future.
+If you have any suggestions for exchange websites, contact us.

 Appendix